X-Illuminati/cacography/README.md

-spstart.sh          | Script to properly start spacenavd with the quirks of my SpacePilot HP ripscript.sh        | Script to automate DVD ripping binary_merge.py     | Script to compare multiple binary files and create a merged output based on consensus
+spstart.sh          | Script to properly start spacenavd with the quirks of my SpacePilot HP ripscript.sh        | Script to automate DVD ripping binary_merge.py     | Script to compare multiple binary files and create a merged output based on consensus alarm.sh            | Script to trigger a graphical notification with alarm from the command line

 ### cron.d
 Various cron jobs.